wsttiger/cudaqx/docs/sphinx/components/qec/introduction.rst

    Note that in your constructor, you have access to user-provided ``options``.
-For example, if your code depends on an integer paramter called ``distance``, you can retrieve that from the user via
+For example, if your code depends on an integer parameter called ``distance``, you can retrieve that from the user via

    .. code-block:: cpp